GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 ```r
 par(par_org)
 ```
 Also there are deviations from a straight line, the deviations except for the lower left plot are not really crucial (and there it is only for the data pair labled with 3).
-The lower left plot is also the only plot where the Shapiro-Wilk test rejects the normal distribution hypothesis on a p<0.05 level.
+The lower left plot is also the only plot where the Shapiro-Wilk test rejects the normal distribution hypothesis on a p < 0.05 level.

 You might wonder why some of the points in the above figures are labled (e.g. 3, 9, 10 in the upper left plots).
+These numbers in the plots refer to the observation number in the original dataset.
-This "feature" results from a influential points analysis using Cook's distance which is a measure of how strong the regression parameters change if a certain observation is not considered.
+This feature results from an "influential points analysis" using Cook's distance, which is a measure of how strong the regression parameters change if a certain observation is not considered.
 Hence, the larger this change, the larger the influence of this particular observation.
 For the above data, Cook's distance looks like that:

 ```r
 par(mfrow = c(2,2))